fullstorydev/emulators/README.md

 ## Why?

 At FullStory, our entire product and backend software stack runs in each engineer's local workstation.
+This high-quality local development experience keeps our engineers happy and productive, because they are able to:

+- build and test features locally
+- reproduce and fix bugs quickly and easily
+- run high-quality services in unit and integration tests

-This high-quality local development experience keeps our engineers happy and productive, because they are able to build and test features or reproduce and fix bugs quickly and easily.
-Additionally, run transiently as part of unit tests.
-Our unit testing story is simpler when our live code can rely on expected services to exist, and we don't have to write as many mocks.
+Our local development and testing story is simpler when our live code can rely on expected services to exist, and we don't have to write as many mocks.

+Some of the ways we achieve this:

-- All of our own backend services are designed to operate correctly in a local environment.
+- Our own backend services operate in a reasonable manner in a local environment.
-- Open source, third party services such as Redis, Zookeeper, or Solr can be easily configured to run locally.
+- Open source, third party services (such as Redis, Zookeeper, or Solr) run locally.
-- Google Cloud infrastructure must be emulated.
+- We emulate Google Cloud infrastructure.

 ## What Google Cloud services do we emulate?